xiezl/singa-docs/_posts/docs/2015-01-20-installation.md

     $ python setup.py build
     $ python setup.py install

-You may need "sudo" when you try to install python runtime libraries in system folder.
+You may need `sudo` when you try to install python runtime libraries in system folder.